orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 ```
 The `updateIndex` starts with a line, that
 initializes an `order` variable to 0.
-This will help us, when we get to `ADDCOMMENT`.
+This will help us when we get to `ADDCOMMENT`.

 We start by reducing the `oplog.values` Array.
 The accumulator of the reducer contains
-the hashes of the items, that have already been handled.
+the hashes of the items that have already been handled.
 The current item is checked, not to have been handled already
 and is then added to the handled array.